commfish/seak_sablefish/README.md

 # Northern Southeast Inside Waters (NSEI) sablefish (*Anoplopoma fimbria*) stock assessment

+*Please note that Phil Joy resigned this position in April 2024.
+Contact Rhea Ehresmann (rhea.ehresmann@alaska.gov) or Chris Siddon (chris.siddon@alaska.gov) with questions until a new biometrician has been assigned to this assessment.
+The 2024 assessment has been completed and the report will be posted here once finalized.*

 Please direct any questions to:
-Phil Joy (philip.joy@alaska.gov, ummjane@gmail.com) or Rhea Ehresmann (rhea.ehresmann@alaska.gov)
+Phil Joy (philip.joy@alaska.gov) or Rhea Ehresmann (rhea.ehresmann@alaska.gov)

 Phil Joy took over this position and assessment in 2022 from Jane Sullivan, now at NOAA.
 This fork will contain all assessments of NSEI sablefish from 2022 until otherwise stated.
 Jane's orginal model and code has been left unaltered as she left it in 2021.
 It is in the branch labelled "seak_sablefish_thru2021_original_JS".
-The 2022 assessment changed little from the 2021 assessment as done by Jane.

-Last updated: August 2023
+Last updated: April 2024

 ## Reports
+2024 forecast: *Pending*

 2023 forecast: [git word document](https://github.com/commfish/seak_sablefish/blob/master/2023/text/RIR.1J.2023.XX_NSEI_Final.docx).
 Please note that as of August 2023 the ADF&G publication department is undergoing revisions and publications have been temporarily suspended.
-Please site the github site for this report until official publications are made available.
+Please site the github for this report until official publications are made available.

 2022 forecast: http://www.adfg.alaska.gov/FedAidPDFs/RIR.1J.2022.19.pdf